Hong Kong authorities deny visa to Economist journalist - KESQ

 Hong Kong authorities deny visa to Economist journalist

-HONG KONG (AP) — Hong Kong authorities have declined to renew a visa for a foreign journalist working for The Economist without any explanation, the magazine said in a statement on Friday.
-Sue-Lin Wong, who is Australian, was based in Hong Kong for the magazine and covered China and Hong Kong.
-Zanny Minton Beddoes, The Economist’s editor-in-chief, said in a statement that the magazine regrets the decision and urges the government of Hong Kong to maintain access for the foreign press.
+HONG KONG (AP) — Hong Kong authorities have declined to renew a visa for a foreign journalist working for The Economist without any explanation.
+The Economist says Sue-Lin Wong, who is Australian, was based in Hong Kong and covered China and the city.
+The magazine regretted the decision and urged the government of Hong Kong to maintain access for the foreign press.
 Many have worried about the erosion of press freedom in a city that was once a bastion for it.
-Immigration authorities did not respond immediately to an email request for comment.
+Immigration authorities did not comment immediately.
+Last week, a survey by the Hong Kong Foreign Correspondents’ Club found nearly half its members were considering leaving the city.
+They were concerned by Beijing’s implementation of a sweeping national security law following massive anti-government protests in 2019.